 About

 Cindy is the author of four prize-winning historical novels.
-Her fifth novel is due to be published in 2025.
+Her fifth novel was published in December 2025.
 Her characters come to life on the page.
 In addition to historical fiction, she has co-authored of two non-fiction books about the Southwest United States with her husband, Bob Maynard, professional photographer, and contributed articles to Colorado Life, Utah Life, and Images magazines.

 “What it would have been like to live in that place and time?” is the passion that motivates her writing.

 Cindy is a life-long learner who loves the research involved in creating accurate, realistic historical novels.
-She ardently pursues avocations including natural history interpretation, volunteering for social service organizations, and competing in athletics, including triathlons, and long-distance walking.
-She ran her first (and last) marathon at age 61.
-She completed long- distance walks including the Camino de Santiago (500 miles across Northern Spain) and Hadrian’s Wall trail across northern England.
+She ardently pursues avocations including natural history interpretation, volunteering for social service organizations, and competing in athletics.

 She has been an avid and eclectic reader since her high school English teacher encouraged the students to keep a reading journal.
 Seeing her list grow has been a source of joy.
 She loves historical fiction most.